anishjha93/zerocode-wiki/Kafka-Testing-Introduction.md

     ]
 }
 ```
-The full record with meta data information looks like below, which too you can validate/assert in case you have a test requirement to do so.
+The full record with meta data information looks like below, which too you can validate/assert in case you have a test-requirement to do so.
 ```java
 {
     "records": [